EneaK9/Sigil_AI_Content_Validator/README.md

 4. Your confidence score must reflect genuine uncertainty — if the post is clearly fine, return 0.95+.
 If it is borderline, return 0.5-0.75.
 5. Return ONLY raw JSON.
 No markdown fences.
 No explanation.
 No preamble.
+6. If images are provided, analyze them with the same rigor as the text.
+   Violations found in images are just as serious as violations in text.
+   In the "quote" field for image violations, describe what you saw instead of quoting text, e.g.: "[Image 1: hate symbol displayed prominently in center of image]"
 ```

 **User Prompt Template:**